blooberr/vagrant-elasticsearch-ansible/README.md

 vagrant-elasticsearch-ansible
 =============================

-DevOps demonstration for provisioning a Vagrant VM with elasticsearch and kibana.
-This will allow you to be able to start transmitting data to elasticsearch with minimal setup time.
+DevOps demonstration for provisioning a Vagrant VM with Elasticsearch and Kibana.
+You will be able to start indexing data on Elasticsearch with minimal setup time.

 Required software
 =============================